Deep-Symmetry/afterglow/README.md

   - [x] Finish wiki page
 - [x] Have metronome cue take metronome parameter and support dynamic parameters.
+- [ ] Sparkle effect, essentially a particle generator with configurable maximum brightness, fade time, distribution.
+  - [x] Get basic effect working until spatial features are available.
+  - [ ] Work both with arbitrary head list, and with spatially mapped origin/density.
+  - [ ] Work as single intensity, or spatially mapped hue/saturation patterns.
+- [ ] Implement a grand master dimmer in the show which imposes a ceiling on all dimmer cues.
+  - [ ] Also allow custom sub-master dimmer variables, chained off each other and ultimately the grand master, assigned to cues.
+Each step can scale the output.
+  - [ ] All dimmer cues are assigned a master chain, defaulting to the grand master if none supplied.
+- [ ] Compound effects: Have effect functions pass a context map to children with show, snapshot, own stuff?
+For example, so the children can be aware of build, duration, a shared palette, other things?
+- [ ] Provide a mechanism for creating and controlling/monitoring
+  effects via OSC messages.
+Probably essentially a special-purpose OSC REPL.
 - [ ] See if I can get Traktor to just send beat notes for master track; if so, add mode for MIDI sync to ride them like DJ link
   - [ ] See example on page 166 of Traktor Bible; it is close, but I